• Skip to primary navigation

 • Storing: Make sure the broiled chicken kabobs have cooled completely and then store in an airtight container or bag for up to 3 days in the fridge.

-• Freezing: If freezing, it’s best to freeze the skewer before cooking.
+• Freezing: It's best to freeze the skewer before cooking.
 Freeze raw skewers on a baking sheet and then wrap each frozen skewer tightly in plastic wrap and store in a container in the freezer for up to a month.
 Thaw overnight in the refrigerator before broiling or grilling.

 Nutrition